ThomasQuinnKelly/bip-reference-person/docs/referenceperson-perftest.md

 Load testing is performed to determine a system’s behavior under both normal and at peak conditions.
 It helps to identify the maximum operating capacity of an application as well as any bottlenecks and determine which element is causing degradation.
 For e.g., If the number of users is increased then what is the response time, throughput time and elapsed time for requests.

-## Reference Person Service Performance Test Plan:
+## Reference Person Service Performance Test Plan Details:

 Below are the lists that are included in the Reference person service Test Plan.
 Using the below list a test plan can be created for any services.